CallumJFraser/CallumFraser/cv.md

 Managing, guiding developers and re-architecting internal tools used by 50k banking employees daily.
 Supporting other leaders with mentoring and coaching.
 Helping to embed best technology patterns and agile practices across project teams.

-Supporting teams both remotely and in person across two offices.
+Supporting teams both remotely and in-person teams across two offices.
 Running Knowledge Transfer sessions across the team and wider Front End community in the business.

 ### Software Development Lead
 *Nov 2017 - Aug 2018* @ Laterooms.com